What to Reduce

 There is a wealth of information out there regarding the dangers of sugar, but probably the most well-known is Robert Lustig’s talk Sugar: the Bitter Truth

-Avoid sugar (simple carbohydrates) as much as possible.
-This includes things like syrups, jams, etc. Honey is often used to sweeten recipes but never in excess.
+The increasing industrialisation and processing of foods has led to a huge increase in the amount of sugar added to food items.
+Avoiding sugar (simple carbohydrates) as much as possible is preferable.
+This includes things like syrups, jams, etc. Honey is often used to sweeten recipes.
 Fruit (also a simple carbohydrate) should be not be eaten in large quantities.
-Fruit juices are off limits as they contain the concentrated sugar of many, many fruits in just one glass.
+Fruit juices contain the concentrated sugar of many, many fruits in just one glass.

-Don’t forget that starchy root vegetables such as potatoes, parsnips, etc. (complex carbohydrates) and indeed all starchy foods such as bread, rice etc. are still eventually recognised and treated as sugar by the body, so curb them if you have any insulin issues or are trying to lose weight.
+Starchy root vegetables such as potatoes, parsnips, etc. (complex carbohydrates) and indeed all starchy foods such as bread, rice etc. are still eventually recognised and treated as sugar by the body, so reduce them if you have any insulin issues or are trying to lose weight.
 Of course starchy vegetables and fruit contain other nutrients (although sweet potatoes are particularly nutrient-dense in comparison to white potatoes) but just be aware of how many you are eating and limit them if weight loss is your goal.

 For the definitive guide to the damaged induced by a high carbohydrate diet, read Gary Taubes’ Good Calories, Bad Calories, published in the UK as The Diet Delusion.
 This ground-breaking book blows apart the theory that ‘a calorie is a calorie’ and the mistaken assumption that we can exercise our way to losing weight.
 Taubes also released Why We Get Fat, which condenses the information in GCBC into a shorter, more concise format.
 Both of these books are essential reading.